Algeria's Bouteflika to seek fourth term in April

 BEIJING China's military needs to promote technological innovation as the "key" to its upgrading and modernisation, President Xi Jinping told military delegates to the annual meeting of parliament.

-ALGIERS Algerian President Abdelaziz Bouteflika, the aging independence veteran who suffered a stroke last year, will run in April's election, the government said on Saturday, in a vote likely to hand him a fourth term in power.
+ALGIERS Algerian President Abdelaziz Bouteflika, the aging independence veteran and Washington ally who suffered a stroke last year, will run for re-election on April 17, his premier said on Saturday, a vote likely to hand him a fourth term in power.

-Prime Minister Abdelmalek Sellal's announcement appeared to end months of speculation over Bouteflika's future after his trips to Paris for treatment in the last year intensified talk of a succession after his 15 years in office.
+The announcement appeared to end months of speculation over Bouteflika's future after his medical trips to Paris intensified discussion of a succession after his 15 years in office.

-Sellal said Bouteflika, who opponents believe is still too frail to govern, had decided to run and state news agency reported that he had already formally registered his candidacy.
+Bouteflika, who opponents say is too frail to govern, was expected to announce his candidacy formally later on Saturday, with Prime Minister Abdelmalek Sellal running his campaign, a source close to the presidency said.

-"Bouteflika will be a candidate," Sellal said at event in the city of Oran.
+"Bouteflika will be a candidate," Sellal said in the north-western city of Oran.
 "Bouteflika's decision to run comes at the insistence of the people and after some deep reflection."

-The president himself did not appear.
-But state news agency APS said he had registered his candidacy with the interior ministry, 10 days before the March 4 deadline to do so.
+State news agency APS said the 76-year-old leader had officially notified the Interior Ministry of his candidacy.

-A political transition in the major energy supplier to Europe would have come at a sensitive time with neighbours Egypt and Libya still deep in turmoil three years after popular uprisings ousted their veteran rulers.
+A potential transition in the major energy supplier to Europe would have come at a sensitive time with neighbours Egypt and Libya still deep in turmoil three years after the popular uprisings ousted their veteran rulers.

-Backed by the ruling National Liberation Front (FLN) party, unions and other FLN allies, Bouteflika, 76, is almost sure to be re-elected, with opposition candidates unlikely to offer a serious challenge.
+Backed by the ruling National Liberation Front (FLN) party, unions and other FLN allies, Bouteflika is almost sure to be re-elected, with opposition candidates unlikely to offer a serious challenge.

 Loyalists see Bouteflika as the man who gave Algeria peace and economic stability after a civil war with Islamists in the 1990s that killed about 200,000 people.
 Many Algerians are wary of any upheaval after that bloody experience.